MichalLytek/type-graphql/docs/subscriptions.md

 }
 ```

-Then we can implement the subscription resolver.
+Now we can implement the subscription resolver.
 It will receive the payload from a triggered topic of the pubsub system using the `@Root()` decorator.
-There we can transform it to the returned shape.
+There, we can transform it to the returned shape.

 ```typescript
 class SampleResolver {